 Like with other pesticides, resistance is an ongoing concern.
 While natural resistance is always a factor, repeated use of the same fungicide on the same fungus and in the same area can lead to heightened resistance to the control product.
 This is another reason farmers rely on a variety of control methods rather than just fungicides.

 Fungus and fungicide safety

-Like other types of pesticides, the use and availability of fungicides are controlled by Health Canada and the federal Pest Management Regulatory Agency.
-Both bodies must deem products safe for people and the environment before farmers can use them.
-Reviews of approved products occur every fifteen years, if not earlier, to account for new scientific information.
+Like other types of pesticides, the use and availability of fungicides are controlled by Health Canada’s and the federal Pest Management Regulatory Agency.
+Health Canada must deem products safe for people and the environment before farmers can use them.
+Re-evaluations of approved products occur every fifteen years, if not earlier, to account for new scientific information.

 Regulations also dictate fungicides be accompanied by very specific information about the product, including what amount of it should be used, and how it should be applied.
 Farmers follow these instructions to ensure they protect their crops without damaging them or the wider environment.

 Some fungal pathogens can themselves pose a risk to human health and animal health, if severe enough in a given crop.

 The fungal disease vomitoxin can make cattle sick, for example, if enough of it is present in a corn crop harvested for feed.
 A popular example in human history is ergot, which, along with also being a problem for livestock, has been suggested as the cause of apparent mass hysteria events like the Salem Witch Trials in the late 1600s.
 While this remains a popular hypothesis and is not a proven fact, it does illustrate how some fungal pathogens could affect human health in a time before modern food safety regulations.

 The good news is Canada’s food safety system is modern, and highly effective at preventing food safety concerns.